- Do I need to apply for Institutional Review Board (IRB) approval?

 Although some additional information may be required, protocols should include the following:

-- The Protocol Proposal Form or Exempt Research Application Form, both of which are available on the CyberIRB website.
+- The Protocol Proposal Form or Exempt Research Application Form, both of which are available in the IRBNet system in the Forms and Templates Library.
 All applicable sections must be completed.
 Students must have their faculty advisor listed as the principal investigator (PI).

 - The Informed Consent Form should include all the basic elements of informed consent, which is information that must be communicated to research subjects before they participate.
-The Informed Consent Sample Form will provide additional guidance on completing the Informed Consent Form.
+A template is available for download from within the IRBNet system, in the Forms and Templates Library.

 - A copy of the instrument(s) used in the project, such as the survey/questionnaire, interview questions, or data collection sheets.